-Scripps Clinic and Scripps Green Hospital Endocrinology, Diabetes and Metabolism Fellowship Program, which began in 1956, has a rich history, including participation in major clinical trials and faculty who are founding board members of the American College of Endocrinology.
+Scripps Clinic and Scripps Green Hospital's Endocrinology, Diabetes and Metabolism Fellowship Program began in 1956.
+It boasts a rich history including of participation in major clinical trials and of faculty who are founding board members of the American Association of Clinical Endocrinologists.
 Our group, as a whole, has published more than 400 articles in peer reviewed medical journals.

 Scripps Clinic Division of Diabetes and Endocrinology is known for its multidisciplinary approach to patient care and its wide-reaching inpatient and outpatient services.
 We treat more than 27,000 patients with diabetes every year.
 U.S. News and World Report ranked the diabetes and endocrinology care at Scripps Green and Scripps Memorial Hospital La Jolla among the best in the nation.

 Graduates of our fellowship program have pursued careers in clinical care, clinical research and academic medicine.

 Our fellowship at Scripps Clinic and Scripps Green Hospital is a two-year ACGME-accredited program offering broad training.
 Parameters of the program and opportunities for training include the following:

 - Clinical training heavily emphasized throughout both years

 - Fellows develop and maintain their own panel of patients managed with the supervision of faculty preceptors, ensuring continuity of care and excellent longitudinal clinical experience

 - Seven half-day continuity clinics (view a sample fellows schedule (PDF, 120 KB))